Big Gains in Access to Safe Drinking Water: How Four African Countries Did It … and How Others Can, Too

-Four countries representing the four regions of sub-Saharan Africa serve as an example in how they met the 2015 MDG for doubling the proportion of people with sustainable access to safe drinking water: Ethiopia, Rwanda, Senegal, and South Africa.
+Four countries representing the four regions of sub-Saharan Africa serve as an example in how they met the 2015 MDG for halving the proportion of people without sustainable access to safe drinking water: Ethiopia, Rwanda, Senegal, and South Africa.
 WALIS sent teams to analyze how these countries reached their water targets by examining the historical record and speaking to the leaders who guided their countries through the 25-year MDG era.
 In the coming weeks, WALIS expects to release its detailed country case studies and synthesis report that will help provide these answers.

 By uncovering the pathways, processes, policies, and people behind the success of each, more countries could replicate the achievement.
 Moreover, many of these same strategies can be used to help other countries reach universal access to the sustainable and safe drinking water vital to human security and economic growth.

 Four Requirements for Reaching Water Goals